0chain/0chain/docs/unit-tests.md

    In fast moving agile projects they might form the only for the only source of documentation.
 6. Help find concurrency errors in the code.
-Golang provides the `-race` option for running unit tests; This options gives an error and provides a report when two goroutines show too much interest in the same memory location around the same time.
+Golang provides the `-race` option for running unit tests; This option gives an error and provides a report when two goroutines show too much interest in the same memory location around the same time.